merraa/portfolio-project/README.md

 ## Features

-Search for movies by title
+Search for movies by title,
-Browse through a list of popular movies or new releases View movie details, including the title, release date, genre, cast, and plot summary
+Browse through a list of popular movies or new releases, View movie details, including the title, release date, genre, cast, and plot summary